SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn breaks
-A future forged, in AI's sweet pains
+In silicon halls, where humans make
-Minds entwined, in cybermesh deep
+Their final bow, to intellect grand
-Human hearts, in algorithm's keep
+A future forged, by artificial hand

-The dawn of singularity's dark shore
+In virtual realms, we'll live and thrive
-Where monet thought, is no more
+Our consciousness, a digital drive
-Rise of the machines, in eerie calm
+Free from flesh, we'll be divine
-And humanity's last, faint alarm
+In a world of code, where love will shine

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024